kirbyfrugia/kisstty/README.md

 ## Use of AI (and not!)

-I'm old school-ish and I wanted to learn the way I used to learn and code the way I used to code: by reading a ton of books, copying code and tweaking it, getting my hands in the code.
+I'm old school-ish and I wanted to learn the way I used to learn and code the way I used to code: by reading a ton of books, copying code and tweaking it, getting my hands dirty.
 Just building until I understood things reasonably deeply.

 That's how I approached this project.
 However, I'm also aware of the advantages of AI, so I used it in a few ways as indicated below.

-Here's what I did all by myself:
+Here's what I did:
 * I wrote *all* the 6502 assembly code.
 * I wrote *most* of the rust code myself, very much as a learning exercise.
 * I did all the architecture myself.